-Amy Penny is a young fashion designer who just graduated from Winchester School of Art (University of Southampton) in England where she studied a BA Hons in Fashion and Textile Design.
+Amy Penny is a young British Fashion Designer who just graduated from Winchester School of Art (University of Southampton) in England where she studied a BA Hons in Fashion and Textile Design.
 Although her last collection is all in red colors, the mix of fabrics and textures is really interesting.
 As a designer she stays true to her instincts, and I cannot wait to see more of her work.

 When did you know you wanted to be a fashion designer?